mamurak/os-mlops/README.md

 # OS MLOps

-This repository contains a number of open source MLOps tool chains that can be deployed on OpenShift Container Platform.
+This repository contains a number of assets for implementing an open source MLOps approach using OpenShift Container Platform and Red Hat OpenShift Data Science (RHODS).

 ### [RHODS Pipelines and Serving](odh-kfp-modelmesh.md)